-33. How does Community Eligibility affect Title I accountability?
+33. How does CEP affect Title I accountability?

 To meet some reporting and accountability requirements, an SEA or LEA must have data on individual economically disadvantaged students.
 For example, each SEA and LEA that receives funding under Title I must assess and report annually on the extent to which the subgroup of economically disadvantaged students is making progress toward meeting the State's academic achievement standards in reading/language arts, mathematics, and science.
 Moreover, an LEA must hold schools accountable for the achievement of this subgroup, whether under section 1116 of the ESEA or under ESEA flexibility for those States with an approved ESEA flexibility request.
-Finally, under section 1116 of the ESEA, an LEA must offer priority for public school choice to economically disadvantaged students in any school identified for improvement, corrective action, or restructuring and supplemental educational services to any economically disadvantaged student who attends a school that is in the second year of school improvement, in corrective action, or in restructuring (these requirements have been waived under ESEA flexibility).
-For most LEAs, NSLP data, including Community Eligibility data, may be the best source to identify individual economically disadvantaged students.
+Finally, under section 1116 of the ESEA, an LEA must offer priority for public school choice to economically disadvantaged students in any school identified for improvement, corrective action, or restructuring and supplemental educational services (SES) to any economically disadvantaged student who attends a school that is in the second year of school improvement, in corrective action, or in restructuring (these requirements have been waived under ESEA flexibility).
+For most LEAs, NSLP data, including CEP data, may be the best source to identify individual economically disadvantaged students.

-34. How may economically disadvantaged students in a Community Eligibility school be identified for accountability?
+34. How may economically disadvantaged students in a CEP school be identified for accountability?
+(Modified March 2015)

-Although for NSLP purposes a Community Eligibility school may maintain the same reimbursement rate over four years and therefore would not need to update its direct certification count, an SEA may wish its LEAs to use the most recently available direct certification data for other purposes, such as Title I. One such Title I purpose is the disaggregation of assessment data by the economically disadvantaged subgroup for reporting and accountability.
+Although for NSLP purposes a CEP school may maintain the same reimbursement rate for up to four years and therefore would not need to update its direct certification count, an SEA may wish its LEAs to use the most recently available direct certification data for other purposes, such as Title I. One such Title I purpose is the disaggregation of assessment data by the economically disadvantaged subgroup for reporting and accountability.

-With respect to this purpose, an SEA may prefer to include only identified students to ensure that the subgroup includes only students who are economically disadvantaged.
+With respect to this disaggregation, an SEA may prefer to include only identified students to ensure that the subgroup includes only students who are economically disadvantaged.
 Accordingly, an SEA may decide that only directly certified students would be eligible for any services for which eligibility is based on poverty (such as SES under section 1116 of the ESEA).
 To the extent that survey data are available (see Question 23), the SEA may also use those data to identify students in the economically disadvantaged subgroup.
-Finally, because Community Eligibility schools generally have higher poverty levels than other schools and consequently have a smaller number of students who would not be deemed economically disadvantaged if poverty data were available for each student in the school, an SEA may elect to base reporting and accountability on all students in a Community Eligibility school.
-In this case, the economically disadvantaged subgroup would be the same as the "all students" group and all students in the school would then be eligible for any services for which eligibility is based on poverty.
+Finally, because CEP schools generally have higher poverty levels than other schools, and consequently have a smaller number of students who would not be deemed economically disadvantaged if poverty data were available for each student in the school, an SEA may elect to base reporting and accountability on all students in a CEP school.
+In this situation, the economically disadvantaged subgroup would be the same as the "all students" group, and all students in the school would then be eligible for any services for which eligibility is based on poverty.
+Regardless of how an SEA defines this subgroup in a CEP school, the SEA should use the same definition for all LEAs with one or more CEP schools.